MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Take this step:

 - Put Microsoft Entra ID in the path of every access request.
 This connects every user and every app or resource through one identity control plane and provides Microsoft Entra ID with the signal to make the best possible decisions about the authentication/authorization risk.
 In addition, single sign-on and consistent policy guardrails provide a better user experience and contribute to productivity gains.

-<a name='integrate-all-your-applications-with-azure-ad'></a>

 #### Integrate all your applications with Microsoft Entra ID